Manage every aspect of your school's critical data.

 2. Be aware of changes

-The Department has made six significant changes which your school should be aware of.
+The Department has made six significant changes that your school should be aware of.
 These include:

-1. A change of name - it is no longer called the SES Return but rather the Student Residential Address and Other Information Collection.
-This is quite a mouthful so we will be referring to it as Address Collection.
+- A change of name - it is no longer called the SES Return but rather the Student Residential Address and Other Information Collection.
+This is quite a mouthful, so we will be referring to it as Address Collection.

-2. A new Upload Data File Template - the template is in excel format and converts data to XML format for upload.
+- A new Upload Data File Template - the template is in Excel format and converts data to XML format for upload.
 See the Upload Data File Template Technical Specifications for more information.

-5. New address validation requirements - at least 95% of student and parent/guardian addresses must be valid for data to be submitted.
+- New address validation requirements: At least 95% of student and parent/guardian addresses must be valid for data to be submitted.
 To be classified as valid, the addresses are checked against an address database and marked as either valid or invalid.
 See page 11 of the Address Collection user guide for more information.

-1. School community - the parents/guardians of students that attend your school
+- School community - the parents/guardians of students who attend your school

 Some of these changes will affect how you organise your data, so we recommend that you refer to the SchoolsHUB Address Collection Resources.